mitogen-hq/mitogen/docs/howitworks.rst

 Differences Between Master And Slave Brokers
 ############################################

-The main difference between :py:class:`econtext.core.Broker` and :py:class:`econtext.master.Broker` is that when the stream connection to the parent is lost in a slave, the broker will trigger its own shutdown.
+The main difference between :py:class:`mitogen.core.Broker` and :py:class:`mitogen.master.Broker` is that when the stream connection to the parent is lost in a slave, the broker will trigger its own shutdown.

 The Module Importer
 -------------------

-:py:class:`econtext.core.Importer` is still a work in progress, as there are a variety of approaches to implementing it, and the present implementation is not pefectly efficient in every case.
+:py:class:`mitogen.core.Importer` is still a work in progress, as there are a variety of approaches to implementing it, and the present implementation is not pefectly efficient in every case.